 SECTION 4.
-PROPOSAL FORMAT AND CONTENT SEC.
+PROPOSAL FORMAT AND CONTENT

+SEC.
 4.01 RFP SUBMITTAL FORMS

-This RFP contains Submittal Forms, which must be completed by the offeror and submitted as part of their proposal.
+This RFP contains Submittal Forms, which must be completed by the offeror and submitted as their proposal.
 An electronic copy of the forms is posted along with this RFP.
+NOTE: Offerors shall not re-create these forms, create their own forms, or edit the format structure of the forms unless permitted to do so.